Czeladź

-The town is situated in the Silesian Voivodeship since its formation in 1999, previously it was in Katowice Voivodeship.
-Czeladź is one of the cities of the 2,7 million conurbation – Katowice urban area and within a greater Silesian metropolitan area populated by about 5,294,000 people.
+The town is situated in the Silesian Voivodeship.
+Czeladź is one of the cities of the 2,7 million conurbation – Katowice urban area and within a greater Katowice-Ostrava metropolitan area populated by about 5,294,000 people.
 The population of the town as of December 2021 is 30,732.

 Founded in the 13th century, Czeladź was granted city status in 1262.
 In the years 1434–1790, it belonged to the Duchy of Siewierz.
 In the 19th century, Czeladź became an important mining center, with the Saturn coal mine opened there in the late 19th century.
-It also was a main center of Jewish culture, destroyed in The Holocaust.